tomyteeee/Smart-Ledbar-System/README.md

 - Android device with Bluetooth support.
 - HC-06 Bluetooth module connected to the ledbar controller.
-- LED bar compatible with the control protocol.
+- Ledbar compatible with the control protocol.

 ## Usage